TNonet/gL0Learn/pypkg/README.rst

     - Return more informative active_set and costs Actual list of lists of iterations!
     - Move gurobi tests to Python dir!
+    - Use <i, j> instead of unpacking it everytime